shaay208/strudel_reactor/README.md

 - Save presets to remember your settings.
 - The D3 graph updates in real-time during playback.

+## Songs and Attribution

+- Default tracks are original and adapted from Strudel.cc bakery examples (https://strudel.cc/learn/effects/)
+- No external songs used; all code is custom and from Strudel library.

 ## AI Usage

 <!-- /issue with not adding new music to the on playing music issue debug by using AI and then explaining the code and learning the solution  -->